strangenewcoder/VeeamDesigner-public/walkthrough.md

 - Merge tokens around 'to' into ranges; discard non-numeric tokens.
 - Join with ', ' and strip trailing comma/whitespace.

 All this processing, and the creation of required tables for the rest of the project, are handled by `init_db.py`.
-Run it passing the project name:
+Run it passing the database filename:

 ```
 python init_db.py -f <DBFILENAME>
 ```

 This will recreate the tables needed in `<DBFILENAME>` and populate `ports_definitions` from `all_ports`.